The Minnesota Dignity in

 ⇒ An engaging hour-long eLearning course provides learners with understanding and insight into the nature and causes of inequities in perinatal care and specific, evidence-based, and feasible strategies to prevent racism and provide high-quality and equitable care to all patients.
 This course focuses on Black birthing people and is broken up into three segments for ease of completion.
 This course is available now.

-⇒ A second 20-30 minute eLearning course focuses on eliminating inequities and providing high-quality, respectful, and equitable care for Indigenous birthing people.
-This second course will be available by the end of May, 2023.
+⇒ A 45-minute eLearning course focuses on eliminating inequities and providing high-quality, respectful, and equitable care for Indigenous women and birthing people.

 ⇒ Printable job aides / supportive handouts and references for further learning.